lrusli/refresher/README.md

-# Michael Hartl&rsquo;s Ruby on Rails tutorial
+# Ruby on Rails tutorial

 Take 2.